Kuscko/Kuscko/README.md

-- 👋 Hi, I’m @Kuscko
+- 👋 Hi, I’m @Kuscko or known by my peers as Patrick Kelly
-- 👀 I’m interested in further improving my portfolio, solving software problems using unique solutions.
 - 💞️ I’m looking to collaborate on projects in C#, Python, ASP.net, HTML/JavaScript/CSS.
 - 📫 I can be reached either by my:
   - LinkedIn: https://www.linkedin.com/in/kuscko/
-  - or Email: patrick.kellyse@gmail.com
+  - or Email: contact@kuscko.com
+  - or View my Resume @ https://resume.kuscko.com